Tracing the Footprints

 The Scramble for Africa

-1. The 19th century witnessed a frenzied rush by European powers to carve up Africa for colonial domination, known as the Scramble for Africa.
+- In fact, the 19th century witnessed a frenzied rush by European powers to carve up Africa for colonial domination, known as the Scramble for Africa.

 2. Motivated by economic interests, geopolitical rivalries, and the ideology of imperialism, European nations partitioned the continent through treaties, conquests, and diplomatic maneuvers.